tensorflow/io/tensorflow_io/json/README.md

 ### `read_json`

-`read_json` can be used to read a specified column of the JSON file into a Tensor.
+`read_json` can be used to read a single column of the JSON file into a Tensor by specifying column name.
 Here is an example:

 ```python
 from __future__ import absolute_import